MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 ## Learning Objectives

-* Read geolocation data using the GeoLocation API
+* _1.4 Implement HTML5 APIs Geolocation API_
-* Use XMLHttpRequest
+* _2.4 implement a callback by using anonymous functions; handle the “this” pointer_

 ## Before we start